HL7/US-Core/input/pagecontent/general-requirements.md

     - Declare support for the US Core Profile by including its official URL in the server's `CapabilityStatement.rest.resource.supportedProfile` element
       - the US Core Profile's official or "canonical" URL is located on each US Core Profile page
     - Declare support for the US Core Profile's FHIR RESTful transactions
-      - <span class="bg-success" markdown="1">The restful transactions for the US Core Profiles are documented in the "Quick Start" section on every profile page.</span><!-- new-content -->
+      - The restful transactions for the US Core Profiles are documented in the "Quick Start" section on every profile page.

     Example CapabilityStatement snippet for a server conforming to the US Core Patient Profile: